OAK PLANTING IN HONOR OF JOSEPH BEUYS

 When sculptor and performance artist Joseph Beuys in 1982 planted the first of 7,000 trees in Kassel for documenta 7, it marked the beginning of a seemingly utopian Gesamtkunstwerk of unprecedented dimensions.
 Despite all opposition to "7000 Oaks – City Forestation Instead of City Administration", the last oak tree was planted next to the first one in 1987 for documenta 8 with the help of numerous donators and individual sponsorships.

-The DASMAXIMUM Foundation in Traunreut has been honoring the artist and his work since 2015 with the "OAK PLANTING IN HONOR OF JOSEPH BEUYS" project.
-For his 100th birthday in 2021, the idea arose to expand the project and plant throughout Bavaria.
-A total of 64 basalt stones - one for each year of the artist's life - are to be transplanted together with a tree.
+The DASMAXIMUM Foundation in Traunreut has been honoring the artist and his work since 2015 with the "OAK PLANTATIONS IN HONOR OF JOSEPH BEUYS" project.
+For his 100th birthday in 2021, the idea was born to expand the project and plant it nationwide.
+A total of at least 64 basalt stones - one for each year of the artist's life - are to be planted together with a tree.

 Advertising poster for a tree donation for the "7000 Oaks" in Kassel.